 After 2010 SOS was continued by quarterly Knowledge Updates which contain updates of specific chapters from the original set.
 There are also occasional Reference Library topical monographs.
-The Library has these series through 2015 but no longer receives them.
+The Library has these series through 2015 but no longer receives new volumes, due to cost.

-Each volume has keyword and author indexes.
+Each volume has keyword and author indexes, but there are no compound or formula indexes.
 Cumulative keyword and author index volumes were published for some Categories, but UT has only the index for Category 2 (vols.
 9-17, Hetarenes).
-There are no compound/product-level indexes.
 Since SOS is arranged hierarchically by product class, you can browse for compounds by class/volume, and use the hierarchical tables of contents to identify a volume of interest, then consult the keyword index of that volume.

-The 4th Edition was titled Methoden der organischen Chemie and was published from 1952 to 2003 (in German until 1990).
-There was a base set and an extensive supplementary (E) series that began in 1982.
+The 4th Edition was titled Methoden der organischen Chemie and was published from 1952 to 2003.
+Volumes were in German until 1990.
+The base set was supplemented by an extensive E-series that began in 1982.
 With 160 volumes and over 160,000 pages, the 4th edition was much larger than its successor and can still be consulted for information that was not updated in SOS.
 A brief printed User's Guide offers a handy list of volumes with the compound types covered in each.
 Volumes E23 parts O-P are a synopsis of the HW structure and detailed tables of contents in English for all volumes.

 Vol. 16 of the 4th edition base set comprises indexes by experimental procedure and substance class for the 4th edition and E-Series volumes 1-5 and 11 (i.e. through about 1986).
-Volume E23 is a multi-part structural formula index of reaction products by compound class, but it is quite difficult to use.
-As with SOS, access is best achieved by using the hierarchical organization to identify a volume and then looking in that volume directly.
+Volume E23 is a multi-part structural formula index of reaction products by compound class, but its arcane arrangement makes it almost impossible to use.
+As with SOS, the best approach is to use its hierarchical organization to identify a volume and then look in that volume directly.